Aniloren/rsschool-cv/cv.md

 ---
 About me
 -----------
-* I am eager to learn new skills.
+* I am eager to learn new skills
-* I love to gain new knowledge.
+* I love to gain new knowledge
-* I am always on time for organized events, work-related or otherwise.
+* I am always on time for organized events, work-related or otherwise
-* I take criticism well.
+* I take criticism well
 ---
 Skills
 -----------